qc-design/plaquette/docs/ref/frontend.rst

 3. :meth:`~plaquette.frontend.CircuitConfig.circuit_path` - The path to circuit.
 If the
    ``circuit_provided`` is false, this path will be used to save the circuit instead.

-The ``SimulatorConfig`` class
+The ``DeviceConfig`` class
 ------------------------------

-1. :attr:`~plaquette.frontend.SimulatorConfig.name` - The name of the
+1. :attr:`~plaquette.frontend.DeviceConfig.name` - The name of the
    simulator  being used.
 Valid simulators can be found in the docstring
-2. :attr:`~plaquette.frontend.SimulatorConfig.shots` - The number of shots to run
+2. :attr:`~plaquette.frontend.DeviceConfig.shots` - The number of shots to run
    the simulation for.